Skip to main content

 “If it doesn’t sing, wait until it sings.” – Ieyasu

 The saying about the cuckoo is merely a metaphor, not a literal truth.
-But it perfectly encapsulates each leader's approach to challenges: Nobunaga would forcefully solve a problem, Hideyoshi would persuade and charm, and Ieyasu would patiently wait for the right time to act.
+But it perfectly encapsulates each leader's approach to challenges: Nobunaga would forcefully solve a problem, Hideyoshi would find a solution and boldly put it into action, and Ieyasu would patiently wait for the right time to act.

 The "Rice Cake" Analogy